arnavchokshi/fizz-backend-interview/README.md

 - Automated edge case detection and error handling improvements

 **What didn't work well:**
-- Sometimes added unnecessary indexes or outdated patterns (promises instead of async/await)
+- Sometimes added unnecessary indexes or created an over complex a solution
-- Occasionally included redundant validation checks without full context
+- Occasionally included redundant validation checks and not take full context of other files validations
 - Required careful review to ensure AI suggestions aligned with the actual requirements

-## Setup & Running
+**Improvemnets if given more time**
+As the backend was running SQLlite and I didnt want to go overboard, I decided not to use a redis cache for posts, and limitied redis to only caching rate limits.
+Also given more data it would be really fun to come up with a more advanced feed algorithm.

+**Setup & Running**

 ### Prerequisites
 - Have Docker Desktop installed and open